SmugPumpkins/TinkerCAD-Crash-Course/README.md

 ![alt text](image-18.png)

-#### 8. Throwaway shapes can help you align shapes when you don't already have an shape to align to.
+#### 8. Throwaway shapes can help you align shapes when you don't already have a shape to align to.

 ![alt text](image-19.png)